What Are the Career Opportunities in Baking and Pastry?

 Founder, CEO, and Chocolatier of Vosges Chocolat

-Chocolate entremet cake with elegant layers and a glossy finish, displayed on a white cake stand against a neutral background.
+Glossy chocolate entremet cake with mirror glaze, topped with curved chocolate decorations and truffles, displayed on a white cake stand against a light marble background.

 Chocolatiers can combine skills such as chocolate tempering and piping to create delicious works of art.